Hydrocephalus in Children

 Fast-Brain MRI

-For young children who may have trouble lying still for a traditional MRI, this much-quicker 15-to-30-minute test can be done simultaneously with a CT scan.
+For young children who may have trouble lying still for a traditional MRI, this test is much quicker and simpler.

 toy phone